wehlutyk/thesis/content/3-gistr-3-methods.md

 #### General setup for Web-based transmission chains

-The balance achieved by the Web-based approach is well adapted to the experimental requirements we outlined above.
+The balance achieved by Web-based experiments is well adapted to the requirements we outlined above.
-Since no existing system would fit our needs, we chose to develop an in-house Web-based platform that could run all our transmission chains as Web experiments.
+Since no existing system would fit our needs, we chose to develop a tailored Web-based platform that could run transmission chains as Web experiments.
 Once ready, the platform would allow us to gather sufficient amounts of quality data in short cycles.
 We further decided to implement the simplest possible version of the transmission chain paradigm that is still viable, and leave the exploration of more complex setups for future research: the task we used asks subjects to read and memorise a short utterance, wait a few seconds, then rewrite what they have read as accurately as possible.
-We ran three main experiments using this evolving platform, and many smaller pilots in between to test improvements from the larger runs and adjust task parameters with source complexity, such that the overall quality of the data we gathered gradually increased.
+We ran three main experiments using this evolving platform, and many smaller pilots in between to test lessons learned in the larger runs and adjust task parameters and source complexity.
+The overall quality of the data we gathered thus gradually increased.
 In what follows we present the general setup of the experiments, the data quality evaluation along with the changes implemented to improve it, and finally the adjustment of task complexity.
 Let us start with the architecture common to all experiments.

-Subjects' productions are arranged in chains, such that what a given subject produces is used as the source utterance for the subject appearing next in a chain.
+A transmission chain is defined by a type of content transmitted, a transmission task, and a layout defining which subject production is used as the source input for the next subject.
-In particular, the utterances to memorise are presented with no surrounding context, no distraction task is used between the reading and writing phases, and the material incentive for the task is purely monetary (although as we describe below we fine-tuned the interface to strongly encourage subjects to be conscientious).
+In our implementation, subjects are presented with an utterance to memorise with no surrounding context;
+no distraction task is used between the reading and writing phases, and the material incentive for the task is purely monetary (although as we describe below we fine-tuned the interface to strongly encourage subjects to be conscientious).
-This simple setup lets us quickly gather data sets of several thousand utterance transformations, ensuring our results will be comparable to those from the set of \num{6177} substitutions we extracted in the previous chapter.
-Two parameters are left to vary: the reading time for the source utterances, computed as the number of words in an utterance multiplied by a reading factor that is to be adjusted (and may or may not be shortened by the subject), and the set of initial source utterances.

 The experiment is available to subjects as a website, and passing it involves the following steps:

 * Welcome and sign up ([@fig:gistr-welcome;@fig:gistr-signup]),